Urdaneta, Pangasinan: Population

+Languages

+Pangasinan and Ilocano are the main languages of Urdaneta.

 Religion

 Roman Catholicism

-The Urdaneta Cathedral or the 1858 Immaculate Conception Cathedral in Urdaneta is part of the Vicariate of Our Lady.
+The Urdaneta Cathedral or the Immaculate Conception Cathedral in Urdaneta is part of the Vicariate of Our Lady.
 Its vicar foranes are Rev. Fr.
 Alberto T. Arenos and Father Elpidio F. Silva Jr. Its feast day is December 8.
-Its head is Bishop Jacinto Agcaoili Jose, JCL, DD.
-Founded on January 8, 1858, it is under the jurisdiction of the Roman Catholic Archdiocese of Lingayen-Dagupan, Roman Catholic Diocese of Urdaneta.
+Local Ordinary is Bishop Jacinto Agcaoili Jose, JCL, DD.
+Founded on January 8, 1858, it is a suffragan diocese of the Roman Catholic Archdiocese of Lingayen-Dagupan.

-The diocese is led by Bishop Jacinto Jose (born on October 29, 1950, in Mangato, Laoag City.
-He serves as vice chairman of the Catholic Bishops' Conference of the Philippines (CBCP) Episcopal Commission of Social Communications and Mass Media and member of the Episcopal Commission on Youth.
+The diocese is led by Bishop Jacinto Jose, who also serves as vice chairman of the Catholic Bishops' Conference of the Philippines (CBCP) Episcopal Commission of Social Communications and Mass Media and member of the Episcopal Commission on Youth.

 Previous ordinaries were Bishop Jesus Castro Galang (December 7, 1991 – September 16, 2004) and Bishop Pedro G. Magugat, M.S.C.
 (April 22, 1985 – May 5, 1990).
 Other diocesan officials hold office at the Bishop's Residence and Chancery of Obispado de Urdaneta Building, Dr. Jose Aruego Street, Urdaneta, Pangasinan.
 The Vicar General is Msgr.
-Lazaro P. Hortaleza and Chancellor, Father Teofilo L. Calicdan.
+Numeriano A. Gabot Jr. and Chancellor, Father Angelo B. Lopez.

 Philippine Independent Church or Aglipayan Church

-The Aglipay Central Theological Seminary (ACTS) in Urdaneta City, Pangasinan is the regional seminary of the church dedicated to serve the North-Central and South-Central Luzon Dioceses.
+The Aglipay Central Theological Seminary (ACTS) in Urdaneta City, Pangasinan is the regional seminary of the Philippine Independent Church dedicated to serve the North-Central and South-Central Luzon Dioceses.
 ACTS offers a Bachelor of Theology and Divinity Programs for those who aspire to enter the ordained ministry in the Church.
 It is a four-year study program with a curriculum focused on biblical, theological, historical and pastoral studies with reference to parish management and development and wider cultural and social context.
-Members of the Philippine Independent Church or Aglipayans has the second most members in the city.
+Members of the Philippine Independent Church or Aglipayans have the second most members in the city.

 The Church of Jesus Christ of Latter-Day Saints

-Urdaneta has been selected as the site of the Urdaneta Philippines Temple, the third temple of the Church of Jesus Christ of Latter-day Saints to be built in the Philippines (the other two being in Manila and Cebu City).
+Urdaneta was selected as the site of the Urdaneta Philippines Temple, which was dedicated on April 28, 2024.
+The third temple of the Church of Jesus Christ of Latter-day Saints built in the Philippines (the other two being in Manila and Cebu City) Additionally, there are multiple temples under construction or in the planning process in Alabang, Davao, Bacolod, Cagayan de Oro, Tacloban, Naga, Santiago, Tuguegarao City, Iloilo, and Laoag.

+Iglesia ni Cristo (Church of Christ)

+Urdaneta is one of the Major Ecclesiastical Districts of the Church, comprising 12 local chapels serves as barangay chapel, the biggest one is situated at Sison St., Poblacion Proper and the district office is located, and one Group Worship Service Chapel.
+INC Considered minority increasing members throughout the city.
+The percentage comprises 5-9% of the Urdanetanians.